-Andrew P. Connors is a law professor at Liberty University School of Law and principal attorney at Darkhorse Law.
+Andrew P. Connors is the managing partner of Darkhorse Attorneys.
 He focuses his law practice on business law, intellectual property law, contracts, civil litigation, and mediation.
-He heads the intellectual property program at Liberty University School of Law and serves as the Director of the Legal Writing Center.
-He teaches courses on intellectual property, trademarks, mediation, and legal research and writing.
+He also serves as an adjunct law professor and heads the intellectual property program at Liberty University School of Law, where he teaches intellectual property, trademarks, and the school's USPTO certified Intellectual Property Clinic.

-Super Lawyers Magazine named him a Rising Star for Appeals, Business Litigation, and Intellectual Property from 2012-2020.
+Super Lawyers Magazine named him a Rising Star for Appeals, Business Litigation, and Intellectual Property from 2012-2023.
 He was also named as part of the "Legal Elite" for Intellectual Property law by Virginia Business Magazine.
-He has previously served as the Vice President of the Montgomery-Radford Bar Association.
-He is a Barrister in the Ted Dalton Inns of Court and a member of the Board of Governors of the Virginia State Bar Litigation Section.
+He has previously served as the Vice President of the Montgomery-Radford Bar Association, and was a member of the Board of Governors of the Virginia State Bar Litigation Section.
+He is also a Barrister in the Ted Dalton Inns of Court in Roanoke.
 Before entering private practice, he served two years as a law clerk to William G. Petty at the Court of Appeals of Virginia.
 He was a Managing Editor of the Liberty University Law Review.